Best in Show (film): Plot

-Five dogs and their owners, trainers and handlers travel to Philadelphia to compete in the Mayflower Kennel Club Dog Show.
+Five dogs and their owners, trainers, and handlers travel to Philadelphia to compete in the Mayflower Kennel Club Dog Show.

-Gerry and Cookie Fleck are a middle-class couple from Florida who arrive at the Taft Hotel with their Norwich terrier Winky.
+Gerry and Cookie Fleck are a middle-class couple from Florida who arrive at the Taft Hotel with their Norwich Terrier Winky.
 After having forgotten to pay their credit card bill and short of cash, they are forced to sleep in the hotel's storage room.
-While traveling to the show, they encounter several of Cookie's former lovers who try to seduce her again, much to Gerry's chagrin.
+While traveling to the show, they encounter several of Cookie's former lovers who try to seduce her again, to Gerry's chagrin.

 Meg and Hamilton Swan, a stereotypical yuppie couple from a Chicago suburb, arrive with their weimaraner Beatrice.
 Their constant doting and neurotic behavior toward Beatrice—for example, taking her to a psychotherapist after she sees them having sex in a position they learned from the Kama Sutra—confuses and upsets her.

 Harlan Pepper, the affable Southern owner of a fishing goods store and an aspiring ventriloquist, arrives with his bloodhound Hubert.
-The Pepper family has raised a variety of hounds for generations; Harlan continues the tradition by raising bloodhounds.
+The Pepper family has raised a variety of hounds for generations.

-Sherri Ann Cabot is the buxom, overly-made-up trophy wife of her elderly sugar daddy Leslie Ward Cabot.
-A former two-time winner of the show, Sherri Ann receives help with her standard poodle Rhapsody in White, also known as Butch, from her taskmaster trainer Christy Cummings.
+Sherri Ann Cabot is the socially inept, overly glamorous trophy wife of her elderly sugar daddy Leslie Ward Cabot.
+A former two-time winner of the show, she receives help with her Standard Poodle Rhapsody in White, also known as Butch, from her taskmaster trainer Christy Cummings.
 An extremely competitive butch lesbian, Christy rigorously trains Butch for the show and rejects Sherri Ann's offers of a beauty makeover.
 Leslie is oblivious to Christy and Sherri Ann's romantic involvement, as well as everything else happening around him.